dev-plusplus/coding-docs/javascript-typescript-conventions/actions.md

 An ACTION is an architectural element for Frontend applications.
 Not to be confused with elements of Backend applications such as `handlers`, `controllers`, `routers` or `services`

+Given the special of modifying data of the actions, things like composition can only be achieved on parts of the action and not the action itself.

 ## Definition:

 An action is a function that modifies the state of an application.
 An action can be seen as the abstraction of CRUD operations on a Front end Application.